 - Trandolapril (Mavik)

-- Chronic obstructive pulmonary disease (COPD), which is from either emphysema or chronic bronchitis or both
+- COPD from either emphysema or chronic bronchitis or both

 - Aspiration, or foreign matter drawn into the lungs